 5. Fruit & Jelly

 What do birds eat?
 Unlike humans, birds don’t have an upper limit on their daily calorie intake.
 To keep a bird at a healthy weight and shape.
-You should feed it only as much food as it can eat in about 10 minutes.
+You should feed it as much food as it can in about 10 minutes.

-However, this amount varies based on species and season; for example, in winter, many birds can survive on less food than in summer.
+However, this amount varies based on species and season; for example, many birds can survive on less food in winter than in summer.

 However, these birds can be found mainly in rural areas.
 Rice is one of these cereals full of vitamins, minerals, and proteins; thus, it can serve as a food source for wild birds.